TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

-# How I used Log Analysis to Drive Experiments & Win the AWS DeepRacer F1 ProAm Race
+# How I Used Log Analysis to Drive Experiments & Win the AWS DeepRacer F1 ProAm Race
 *A Data-driven Approach to Training & Tuning AWS DeepRacer Reinforcement Learning Models*
 <br>
 <br>